Metick/42-piscine/README.md

 During the piscine, participants work on various subjects, projects, and exercises.
 The curriculum covers a wide range of topics, including C programming, data manipulation, algorithms, data structures, and more.
 Participants are encouraged to explore, experiment, and learn from each other throughout this intense experience.

-## Subjects Completed
+## Subjects

-Below is the list of Piscine subjects that I successfully completed (Some might be incomplete or have a small edge case not handled that moulinette does check for.
+In my repo is the list of Piscine subjects that I successfully completed (Some might be incomplete or have a small edge case not handled that moulinette does check for.
 Fuck Moulinette & Norminette):

-### 01 - Shell00
-Description: Introduction to the basics of shell commands and navigating the file system.

-### 02 - C00
-Description: Basic C programming exercises focusing on manipulating variables, loops, and conditions.

-### 03 - C01
-Description: More C exercises involving pointer manipulation, function declarations, and basic arithmetic operations.

-### 04 - C02
-Description: Further C exercises emphasizing recursion, string manipulation, and basic memory allocation.

-### 05 - C03
-Description: Introduction to linked lists and more advanced memory allocation in C.

-### 06 - C04
-Description: C exercises involving arrays, basic parsing, and character manipulations.

-### 07 - C05
-Description: Introduction to bitwise operations and more advanced looping in C.

-### 08 - C06
-Description: More advanced recursion, mathematical functions, and character conversions in C.

-### 09 - C07
-Description: Intensive exercises involving pointers, arrays, and strings in C.

-### BSQ (Biggest Square)
-Description: A project to find the largest square of "empty" spaces in a given map.

-### Rush00
-Description: Group project to create a program that will create a square based on size, using certain characters.

-### Rush01
-Description: Group project to create a skyscraper sudoku solver.

-### Rush02
-Description: Group project to create a program that will translate integer to a word you say out loud using a dictionary.

 ## Repository Structure